A lawyer is a person who holds a license to practice law.

 Step 1 – Acquire Undergraduate Degree

-Step 2 – Write and Pass Law School Admission Test (LSAT)
+Step 2 – Write and Pass the Law School Admission Test (LSAT)

 Step 3 – Acquire Juris Doctor Law Degree